ProjectZeroDays/setup-windows-automatically/README.md

 "
 ```

-### Configure Wireshark to Share Database with Metasploit
+### Configure Wireshark to Share Database with Metasploit on Kali Linux

 The script configures Wireshark to share its database with Metasploit on Kali Linux.